particle-iot/docs/src/content/hardware/power/power-module-datasheet.md

 The Particle power module is a small castellated module intended to be reflow soldered to your M.2 SoM base board.
 It contains:

+- 5V to 17VDC input
+- 3.3V regulated output for MCU (2A)
+- 3.6V - 3.9V output for cellular modem (2A)
-- bq24195 PMIC (charge controller and regulator)
+- bq24195 PMIC (power management and charge controller)
 - MAX17043 fuel gauge (LiPo battery charge sensor)
-- 3.3V regulator for MCU (2A)
-- 3.7V regulator for cellular modem (2A)
-- 5V to 17VDC input

 ## Block diagram